-What is the flu like for a baby?
+What is the flu?

-What are the symptoms of the flu in babies?
+What causes flu in babies?

 How common is the flu in babies?

 How to avoid giving baby the flu if you’re sick

 Influenza, aka the flu, is a respiratory illness caused by viruses, says Danelle Fisher, MD, FAAP, chair of pediatrics at Providence Saint John’s Health Center in Santa Monica, California.
 Like many illnesses, the flu in babies can range in severity from mild to severe and can, in rare cases, potentially even be fatal.
 According to the Centers for Disease Control and Prevention (CDC), babies—particularly those under 6 months—have a higher risk of developing serious flu-related complications because they can’t yet be vaccinated.